 by Frank Pauc

-This first appeared in Frank’s blog on October 26, 2021, as “Adrenalin[e] Rush.”
+This first appeared in Frank’s blog on October 26, 2021 [and HJ on November 1, 2021], as “Adrenalin[e] Rush.”
 It is republished here with the author’s permission.

 “A man always has two reasons for doing anything: a good reason and the real reason.” – J.P Morgan